- No Objection Certificate (NOC) Format for Private Company Registration

 Different types of shares:

-• Preference shares give the holder some preferential rights, better than ordinary shares.
+- Preference shares give the holder preferential rights that are better than ordinary shares.

 Q- What is the difference between a share and a stock?